 We’re all guilty of it.
-You’re firing off a quick email and take too long to get to the point, burying the action item in a sea of workplace cliches.
-They’re used commonly for a reason — they’re easily understood, polite ways to say what you mean (without always saying what you really mean).
-But sometimes the phrases we use are just bad workplace email etiquette, inducing a few eye rolls from our coworkers (at best) and obscuring the real meaning of our communications at worst.
+You’re firing off a quick email and take too long to get to the point, burying the action item in a sea of workplace cliches and email lingo.
+These phrases are commonly used for a reason — they’re easily understood, polite ways to say what you mean (without always saying what you really mean).

 What is appropriate work email etiquette?

 What is workplace email etiquette, anyway?
 Business email etiquette is the use of appropriate language in your email communications.
-But, why is it so important?
-It shows that you value and can maintain your professional integrity (and that of your company, which is especially important if you work at a growing tech start-up with a reputation to solidify).
-It also shows that you care about your professional relationship with the recipient.
-Sending concise and appropriate emails will help save time that could be spent going back and forth, and in general, can help build a positive working relationship.
+Why is it so important?
+It shows that you value and can maintain your professional integrity (and that of your company, which is especially important if you work at a growing tech startup with a reputation to solidify).

 Related: How co-marketing strategies can build trust and win you that deal.